Durbekjon/tic-tac-toe/README.md

-# Real-time Multiplayer Tic-Tac-Toe
+# Battle Game - Multiplayer Tic-Tac-Toe

-A modern, real-time multiplayer Tic-Tac-Toe game built with Angular and NestJS, featuring WebSocket communication for live gameplay.
+A real-time multiplayer Tic-Tac-Toe game built with Angular and NestJS.

+## Author

+**Durbek Saydaliyev**

+## Description

+This is a modern implementation of the classic Tic-Tac-Toe game, featuring:
+- Real-time multiplayer gameplay using WebSockets
+- Beautiful, responsive UI with Angular Material
+- Robust backend powered by NestJS
+- Player matchmaking and game state management
+- Live game updates and notifications

 ## 🎮 Features